home-assistant/developers.home-assistant/docs/documentation_standards.md

 * Be objective and not gender favoring, polarizing, race related or religion inconsiderate.
 * The case of brand names, services, protocols, components, and platforms must match its respective counterpart. e.g., "Z-Wave" **not** "Zwave", "Z-wave", "Z Wave" or "ZWave".
 Also, "Input Select" **not** "input select" or "Input select".
 * All headings should use the `{% linkable_title %}` tag.
+* Do not use ALL CAPITALS for emphasis - use italics instead

 ## Component and Platform Pages